CosmicTb/Music-Leaf/README.md

     <img src="logos/winter.png" height="75" width="75">
 </div>

-# Music-Leaf `v0.0.5-prerelease`
+# Music-Leaf `v0.0.6-prerelease`
 A music player on the web that can play your music files (Not out yet)

 ## Plans for Music Leaf:
 _Plans may change duing development._
-- [ ] Switch from audio to video (Which means that video formats could also work and play)
+- [X] Switch from audio to video (Which means that video formats could also work and play)
 - [ ] No loop, Loop playlist, and Loop song
 - [ ] Shuffle songs
 - [ ] Adjustable volume